Mitcheljager/workshop.codes/README.md

 There are 3 main launch tasks: Rails Server, Webpack Dev Server, and Chrome.
 You can run all of them via the compound task "All".

-- The Ruby tasks require the [`KoichiSasada.vscode-rdbg` extension](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg), which requires you to install the `debug` gem like so:
+- The Ruby tasks require the [VSCode rdbg Ruby Debugger extension](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg), which requires you to install the `debug` gem like so:

   ```bash
   gem install debug